C360 Data Privacy Notice

 - Where personal data is collected relating to trading activity, only necessary data is collected, and any sensitive information is securely stored and access restricted only to staff who need it.

-- Where personal data is collected relating to any other short term project, only data that is needed will be collected, and the other considerations made clear elsewhere in this policy will apply.
+- Where personal data is collected relating to any other short term project, only data that is needed will be collected, and the other considerations made clear elsewhere in this Privacy Notice will apply.

 Sharing your personal data